 Let’s get into each question – I’ve been to 29 countries.
 Not a lot by many European standards, but a ton for the average American.
 I’ve also been to every state in the USA.
 My goal is to get to 50 countries by the time I turn 50….
 And I’d like to hike to highest point in each state by the time I’m 50.
 I have until 2030 to make this happen.

-HOW do I decided where to go?
+HOW do I decide where to go?
 I try to break it down few ways… Personal aspirations, did Bourdain go there?
 And lastly, who am I following and where have they been?

 I follow several Instagram accounts devoted to travel and photography and this is where geotagging comes in handy.